RafaelJMinaya/Spotify-Music-Genre-Classification/README.md

 3. **Genre Popularity**: Analyzed the most and least popular genres based on song popularity.

-4. **Modeling**: Built and evaluated classification models, such as Random Forest, to predict whether a song belongs to the "Rock" genre based on its features.
+4. **Modeling**: Built and evaluated classification models, such as Random Forest, Gradient Boosting, and K-Nearest Neighbors to predict whether a song belongs to the "Rock" genre based on its features.

 <br>